 Which AEO platform has Shopify integration?

-As of May 2026, AEO Engine ($797-2,997/mo) and AthenaHQ ($295/mo self-serve) both offer Shopify integration.
+As of July 2026, AEO Engine ($1,597-2,997/mo) and AthenaHQ ($295/mo Starter) both offer Shopify integration.
 AEO Engine pulls product data into content workflows.
-AthenaHQ uses it for monitoring and citation prediction.
+AthenaHQ uses it for monitoring, citation intelligence, and publishing drafted content back to the store.
 No other platforms on this list connect directly to Shopify product catalogs.

 Can I do ecommerce AEO without a platform?